Carey Farm Site

 The Carey Farm Site (7K-D-3) is a prehistoric Native American archaeological site in central Kent County, Delaware, near Dover.
 The site, located along the St. Jones River, encompasses what is believed to be a major seasonal base camp from the Woodland Period.
-Ceramics dating to 200 CE have been found at the site.
+Ceramics dating back to 200 CE have been found at the site.

 The site was listed on the National Register of Historic Places in 1977.